-We first index a collection of power system--related network troubleshooting documents into HippoRAG in an offline phase.
-This knowledge graph is then used by both the solution planner and the RCA analyzer.
-When monitored KPIs exceed Service-Level Agreement (SLA) thresholds or alarms generate alerts, the detection module triggers automatic intent prompt generation.
-For example, when the detector identifies an \textit{Input Power Failure} event for a \textit{ManagedElement} and \textit{FieldReplaceableUnit}, the intelligent conversational orchestrator receives a prompt such as:
+We index power system troubleshooting documents into HippoRAG during an offline phase, forming a knowledge graph used by the solution planner and RCA analyzer.
+When monitored KPIs exceed Service-Level Agreement (SLA) thresholds or alarms are triggered, the detection module automatically generates an intent prompt.
+For example, when an \textit{Input Power Failure} is detected for a \textit{ManagedElement} and \textit{FieldReplaceableUnit}, the orchestrator receives:

 \begin{quote} \textit{``Can you help me find Input Power Failure issues and top offenders in the last 15 minutes for triage?''} \end{quote}